topleft/google-places-basics/readme.md

 #### Create a Map
 Now lets create a map.
-Add this line of code to main.js file inside of the "document.on('ready')".
+Add this line of code to *main.js* file inside of the `document.on('ready')`.

 ```
   var map = new google.maps.Map(document.getElementById('map-div'),{